Candace Cameron Bure Gets Support From Fans After Instagram Feud With Drag Queen

 According to People, after Candace posted the snap, Bianca targeted her by calling her a “homophobic Republican.”
 Del Rio’s fans then trolled Cameron Bure’s page, inundating the Fuller House star’s post with negative comments and insisting that she was homophobic.

-Cameron Bure finally responded to Del Rio with: “Why do you have to be nasty to me?
-You don’t know me or my heart.”
+“Why do you have to be nasty to me?
+You don’t know me or my heart,” she said.

 “I’m not homophobic and [it’s] always sad when people think otherwise,” Candace wrote.
 “Loving Jesus doesn’t mean I hate gay people or anyone.
 You sent a bunch of hateful people to my page writing horrible things.
 I hope next time you’ll spread love and kindness, even when you disagree with people.”